STORIES OF THE PEOPLE WE'VE MET:

 © All rights reserved.

 No part of this publication may be reproduced or transmitted in any form or by any mean, without prior permission in writing from the photographer.

 About 8 million Syrians, almost half of the population, have fled their homes since the start of the conflict in Syria.
-1.2 million of them ended up in the neighbouring country of Lebanon, the smallest of Syria's neighbours.
-Without the slightest certainty for a different future, Syrians live in illegal tent camps or in small apartments in Beirut.
+1.2 million of them ended up in the neighbouring country of Lebanon.
+Without the slightest certainty for a different future, they live in illegal tent camps or in small apartments in Beirut.

 My partner Philip Brink and I decided to create a virtual 'bridge' between the Syrians and the Dutch.
 On Facebook we asked them what they would like to ask.